laulin/ceres/README.md

         return ${variables["on_success"]}
 ```

-Basically, the entity yaml file is load and forwarded as dict to the template
+Basically, the entity YAML file is load and forwarded as dict to the template
 engine.
 So you can retrive all keys and values during the render.

 ### Build file

 Well, at this point the explanation is coming to an end.
 To orchestrate all the
-generation, a yaml file is present at the root directory.
+generation, a YAML file is present at the root directory.
 Each target - define
 as a key in dict - must contains thee following keys :

 - model : define the path of entity(ies).
 Unix style path, can use pattern (?, *, [], ...)